devopsdays/devopsdays-web/content/events/2019-portugal/welcome.md

                 for="gdpr_333"><input type="checkbox" id="gdpr_333" name="gdpr[333]" value="Y"
                   class="av-checkbox "><span>Customized Online Advertising</span> </label>
             </fieldset>-->
-            <p>You can unsubscribe at any time by clicking the link in the footer of our emails.
-For information
-              about our privacy practices, please visit our website.</p>
           </div>
           <div class="content__gdprLegal">
             <p>We use MailChimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your